ocvt/dolabra/README.md

 ## TODO

+* carCapacityTotal -> carCapacity
+* Ensure all input is sanitized
+* Round distance to 1 decimal place
+* Test GetTripMyStatus
-* Return 403 instead of 400 where necessary
+* Return 403 (not authorized) instead of 400 (not authenticated) where necessary
 * Make tasks work (db locking issue and no error check after rows.Next())
 * Only return published trips (even if they're canceled) from /trips/archive
 * Use tabs instead of spaces for db queries (?)